Pros & Cons of Using Tin Ceiling Tiles as a Backsplash

 What are Tin Tiles?

 Tin is a highly supple metal that can be stamped with a wide range of decorative patterns.
-Finishes range from clear to burnished copper, aluminum, and metallic brass, and paints with all available colors on offer.
-You might also be glad to know that installing these tiles, especially for a backsplash, is one of the easiest projects to achieve, even for a beginner DIYer.
+Finishes range from clear to burnished copper, aluminum, and metallic brass.
+Simple installation makes these a good choice for DTI kitchen renovations.

 - Easy to Work With:

 Tin tiles are thin and light.
 It makes it incredibly easy to cut them with tin snips or a heavy-duty paper cutter.
 However, despite their lightweight being a huge plus, sometimes it can be a slight drawback.
 If you don't handle them with care, there is a chance of them bending easily, so it's important to treat them warily while you carry out the installation.